bookofproofs/bookofproofs.github.io/_sources/history/16th-century/recorde.md

 **Recorde** was a Welsh doctor and mathematician who invented the "equals" symbol '=' which appears in his book _The Whetstone of Witte _ (1557).

 ### Mathematical Profile (Excerpt):
-* Thomas Recorde's father was from Wales and Rose Jones was the daughter of Thomas Jones from Machynlleth in Montgomeryshire.
-* Robert was the second son of Thomas and Rose and, although the date is not definitely known, it is thought that he entered the University of Oxford in about 1525.
 * It is likely that following his election to a fellowship in 1531 Recorde taught at Oxford for a few years but there are no records to prove this.
 * The next that we know for certain is that he went to Cambridge and studied there for his M.D.
 There is a record at Cambridge which states that Recorde received a license in medicine in Oxford twelve years earlier and this almost certainly means that Recorde received the degree of B.M. from Oxford although again no record of this has been found.
 * Recorde was in London, practicing medicine at the time of Edward's succession.